Defining Lines: Maps From the 1700s & Early 1800s

 Washington was a symbol of popular political participation and resistance to authority, while also being a champion of law and order.
 He possessed numerous virtues including duty, bravery, and loyalty that continue to inspire respect and emulation.
 These attributes along with his impressive physical stature moved numerous artists to create portraits of Washington during his lifetime.

-The majority of the prints on display in the exhibit were issued during the last quarter of the 18th century, and seen together they give a rare glimpse into the attitudes and perspectives of that period.
+The majority of the prints on display in the exhibition were issued during the last quarter of the 18th century, and seen together they give a rare glimpse into the attitudes and perspectives of that period.

 The Long Room